-Full HD on a 4K monitor looks worse than on a Full-HD monitor.
+Full HD on 4K monitors and most 4K TVs looks worse than on Full-HD monitors and TVs.

-This happens due to blur added by monitors and graphics drivers at any scaling ratio, though this could be avoided when enlarging by an integer number of times (e. g.
+This happens due to blur added by all monitors and absolute majority of TVs at any scale, though this could be avoided when enlarging by an integer number of times (e. g.
 2 in case of FHD→4K).

-As a result, sharpness in 3D games is decreased, white lines are gray, and pixel art is not pixel art anymore.
+As a result, sharpness in videos and 3D games is decreased, white lines are gray, and pixel art is not pixel art anymore.

 Each logical pixel could be displayed as a square group of integer (2×2, 3×3) number of physical pixels of the same color without mixing-in colors of adjacent pixels.

 - Complain of blur to technical support of your monitor/TV manufacturer.

-- Ask about support for nonblurry scaling in comments to reviews of graphics cards, monitors and TVs in mass media.
+- Ask about support for nonblurry scaling in comments to reviews of monitors and TVs in mass media.

-- Request the feature for game engines Unity, CryEngine.
+- Request the feature for game engines that don’t have it.

 - Tell about the issue to as many people as possible.

-- nVidia: supported with limitations for RTX and GTX 16* in the driver 436.02 () for Windows 10; incompatible with HDR, custom resolutions, DSR, 4:2:0, sharpening, and hybrid-GPU laptops.
+- nVidia: supported with limitations for RTX and GTX 16* in the driver 436.02+ () for Windows 10; incompatible with HDR, tiled mode, custom resolutions, 4:2:0, sharpening, DSR, and hybrid-GPU laptops.

 - Linux: supported in Proton 4.11-10+ () (used in Steam Play); limited support in XRandR 1.5.1+ () and nVidia graphics driver 384.47+ (): image is cropped in many games.